 Friend – A connection on Facebook.
 You should know the person before you send them a Friend Request.
 You can follow someone and not be friends with them.
 You can also unfollow someone and not see their posts without unfriending them.

-Focus Keyword – One main keyword or 2-3-word phrase that is key to a page or a blog post.
+Focus Keyword – On a WordPress website, one main keyword or 2-3-word phrase that is the main topic of a page or a blog post.
 Used with SEO by Yoast plugin to help optimize each page for the search engine.

 Follow – When you follow someone on a social network you will see everything they post in your news feed.